danielkrg/StarSync/README.md

 ## API Limitations:
 As of May 15th 2025, Spotify requires legal business licenses and 250k+ monthly active users for extended usage.
 Thus the potential userbase for this project is currently limited to 25 users, pre-authorized by an email account.
-This project remains functional in the demo mode with code 'HireMe' — contact me for full access.
+This project remains functional in the demo mode — contact me for full access.

 ## Contact:
 Email me at danielkrg11@gmail.com